sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 ### Maintaining Arc Consistency (MAC) Algorithm
 Do forward checking, and look ahead and maintain all the variables arc consistent.
 - Recursively propagate the constraints: **After assigning the variable, do the forward checking (Reduce the domains of all un assigned variables), and then consider that constraints are satisfied on the neighbors of the currently assigned variable**.

+## 6.5 THE STRUCTURE OF PROBLEMS
+- Independent subproblems identification can be done from the constraint satisfication graph.
+- A constraint graph is a tree when any two variables are connected by only one path.
+We show that any tree-structured CSP can be solved in time linear in the number of variables
+- In a tree structures CSP: Once linearly ordered.
+We can move through it linearly, and solve it.
+[More Details are here online link with book example](http://cs188ai.wikia.com/wiki/Tree_Structure_CSPs)